GlenDC/cv/index.md

 [Rivine](https://github.com/threefoldtech/rivine) Blockchain Technology written in Go, the core of our blockchains.
 The only active blockchain currently is the [Threefold Chain](https://github.com/threefoldfoundation/tfchain), a blockchain backed by the capacity of the internet and hosting the tokens used to pay for that capacity as well the reservations and registrations of the capacity itself.
+[Gold Chain](https://github.com/nbh-digital/goldchain) is a blockchain currently still in development.

 `12/16-04/17`
-[__Go OpenAPI__](https://github.com/go-openapi) A Swagger / OpenAPI implemenation for Go.
+[__Go OpenAPI__](https://github.com/go-openapi) A Swagger / OpenAPI implementation for Go.
 Very lightweight but deep integration into the go toolset for working with swagger definitions as the source of truth for an application.

 `02/16-02/17`
 __Nebula Cloud Services__ Nebula Cloud Services are the cloud services used for Exient games that require online services.
 The services are written in Golang, and recently started using OpenAPI to describe the APIs.
 Clients are written in C#, Rust and C++.
 The services rely on AWS and k8s, among other (opensource) technology.